santiag0m/blog/_posts/2026-04-20-kronecker-structure-in-composed-convolutions.md

 Without ReLU masking, the full Kronecker expansion of 12 layers produces a dense pattern dominated by the interaction of many small kernels.

-The **data-dependent** version (using ReLU masks from an apple image) tells a different story.
+The **data-dependent** version, using ReLU masks from an apple image, tells a different story.
 Class-specific patterns emerge, with object-like silhouettes shaped by which neurons fired for that particular input.
-This version is **numerically exact**: multiplying the input by this virtual matrix produces the same logits as running the input through the full network.
+This version is also numerically exact, in the sense that multiplying the input by this virtual matrix produces the same logits as running the input through the full network.

 <p align="center">
   <img width="90%" src="{{ '/assets/images/kronecker_alexnet_kernels_data_dependent.png' | relative_url }}">